 In this piece · 19 sections+

 If you want the answer and you want to close this tab: put on Bob's Burgers.
 Start with Season 3, Episode 1 ("Ear-sy Rider").
 It's the perfect comfort show because nothing truly bad ever happens, the family loves each other in a way your family probably doesn't, and the jokes are dense enough that you can half-watch it while crying into a bowl of cereal and still laugh.
-Twelve-plus seasons deep.
+Sixteen seasons deep, renewed through Season 19.
 Hulu and Disney+.
 You could die inside it.

 The rest of this list is for the person who wants options — different flavors of comfort for different disasters.
 I've split them into tiers so you're not scrolling past five shows you already watched.
 Short version: Must-Watch is the stuff that works on almost anyone in almost any mood.
 Worth Your Time is the next tier.
 Only For Fans means it's a specific flavor, don't force it.
 And I put one Actual Skip at the end because comfort shows are the most lied-about category in streaming and someone has to tell you.